voschezang/coding-handbook/quotes.md

 ### Unsorted

 Don't make fun of:
-* people who still use hard drives.
+* People who still use hard drives.
-* people who use backward slashes in paths.
+* People who use backward slashes in paths.

 <hr>